 So perhaps it might be worth telling the world that our end goal is the Gospel and free exercise of our faith and not necessarily moral perfection.
 Morality is important because it reflects God but his people will make mistakes, and forgiveness is the very message from God.
 The fostering of purity comes about because of the work of God in our lives, it is never an external job that we bid out for.
 If we were to play the strictly moral game the world would be shocked to learn that a lot less of them would qualify than they think.
 Let me put this out here to make an example because clearly morality is not a similar thing across the board.
 Should a Christian ever vote for a homosexual?
 Those demanding a morality across the board that should be a point of contention for us would be horrified to learn that we might consider that as a condition to building the moral case if push came to shove.
 We have to make clear our positions is that people are fallen and need forgiveness while recognizing that the political game tries to pander to us when it wants our vote…shrewdness, remember.

 I don’t ever want to trade morals for politics.
 We are voting for moral ends not the hearts of men.
-It would behoove us to have a standard of morality that asks first: is this person attempting to build a society that promotes justice, as laid down by the founding father who were attempting to bring God into the system?
+It would behoove us to have a standard of morality that asks first: is this person attempting to build a society that promotes justice, as laid down by the Founding Fathers who were attempting to bring God into the system?
 Is it one that actively promotes and honors God or not?
-Ask that first, then realize they are fallen and then examine how their personal sin undermine those goals.
+Ask that first, then realize they are fallen and then examine how their personal sin undermines those goals.
 See how they respond when sin surfaces, always remembering the requirements for an accusation to stand.

-Obviously their character can undermine their message, so look at it.
+Obviously, their character can undermine their message, so look at it.
 Does their record agree with what their mouths are saying or not?
 That is more important than flies in the soups of their past.
 Shrewdness is something we need to learn also.
 I can honor Christ while becoming aware of the tricks of politics and the name calling of the enemy.
-In fact we are called to, as Jesus tells us to be as crafty as a snake but innocent as doves.
+In fact, we are called to, as Jesus tells us to be as crafty as a snake but innocent as doves.

-Without a blanket standard this often ends up being which fly in which bowl of soup?
+Without a blanket standard, this often ends up being which fly in which bowl of soup?
 When you play that game you quickly realize everyone is willing to overlook something for their side.
-Specific sins aside what about time tables?
+Specific sins aside what about timetables?
 The Old Testament allowed for jubilation after enough years had passed.
 The manslaughter-er was released after the death of the high priest.
 So what sins left unsaid for twenty plus years should we be forced to care about today?
-Don’t we have statute of limitations for these things?
+Don’t we have the statute of limitations for these things?
 Can’t people change and grow?
 Shouldn’t we allow them to move on?
 Isn’t Christianity based on the idea of forgiveness and how people can change?
 They will give account if they are hiding something, will they not?

 I am not here to tell you to yes vote or no don’t in this or that, but to think through the why?
 This is why I waited till now to post this.
 This is one of those things we have to have a clear conscience before God.
 This is a Romans 14 thing.
 If your faith allows you to pursue the greater good then do it, and if not then don’t.
-But we don’t need to be stifled by the world which doesn’t know God who wants to charge us on such things, when they are really just concerned about a particular guy for a particular office for a particular side.
+But we don’t need to be stifled by the world which doesn’t know God who wants to charge us on such things when they are really just concerned about a particular guy for a particular office for a particular side.
 Gain a heart of wisdom in all this, they are shrewd we are often not.

 The point is I don’t see a hard and fast rule for this.
 When weighing a person for office I see someone legitimately withholding a vote for moral reasons and I see someone moving forward because of a possible bigger picture to the worldview approach.
 Or I see it as simply using a vote as a tool against something darker, a necessary rendering to Caesar.
 It is too easy to condemn each other because we don’t end at the same place.
-But that’s called virtue signaling not Christianity.
-We never adopt the notion that sin doesn’t matter because it always matters, we never minimize and we never excuse our side, we always press for accountability but always withhold judgement till actual due process is served.
+But that’s called virtue signaling, not Christianity.
+We never adopt the notion that sin doesn’t matter because it always matters, we never minimize and we never excuse our side, we always press for accountability but always withhold judgment till the actual due process is served.

 Being a Christian doesn’t mean being scared into inaction every time moral charges are flung in our faces.
 Let’s see if they stick, let’s see if they are consistent, let’s see if this political maneuvering, let’s see if the players involved actually honor God or are they paying lip service, let’s see… Just like Hollywood swearing to leave the country and screaming for moral perfection in others have since been silenced.
 Let’s see…We are to be wise and yes Holy, but Holy means separate and special to God not perfect.
 We’ll get to that next time.